Engineering Group Project - EENG5620

 Overview

-The module consists of a practical group project involving both hardware and software.
+The module consists of a practical group project involving mechanical and electronic hardware and software.
 Also included is a series of supporting lectures.
-Students work in groups of typically four.
-The project provides an opportunity for students to gain experience not only in technical areas such as PC based data acquisition, computer interfacing, visual programming and hardware design and construction but also in transferable skills including team working, project management, technical presentations and report writing.
+Students work in groups of typically five.
+The project provides an opportunity for students to gain experience not only in technical areas such as sensor data acquisition, programming and mechanical hardware design and construction but also in transferable skills including team working, project management, technical presentations and report writing.

 Details